7 days Birding Uganda Tour

 4. Kibale National Park offers small walks of 1 or 2 hours followed by creative activities.

 5. Gorilla trekking is not allowed to anyone under 15 years of age.

 6. Prices for private safari.
 No extra passengers added.

 8. Prices are in United States dollars

-9. Gorilla permits are available booking at least 3 months before the departure date.
+9. Gorilla permits are available you are advised to make your booking at least 3 months before the departure date.